hobbes3/crogl_fde/README.md

 # Github Advisory Database for Crogl

 ## What does this do?
 This script will download from the [GitHub's Advisory Database](https://github.com/advisories) via their respective [advisory-database project](https://github.com/github/advisory-database).
-The script will create a new folder called `github_advisory_database` and clone the entire project there.
+The script will create a new folder called `github_advisory_database` and download or update the entire project there.

+The script will also download the CISA's [Known Exploited Vulnerabilities Catalog](https://www.cisa.gov/known-exploited-vulnerabilities-catalog) (KEV) and for each advisory, it will cross-check against the KEV and denote if it finds a match.

+The script will create another folder called `csv` and each advisory will be appened to a CSV file based on severity.
+Lastly, the CSV files will be compressed and zipped.

 ## Requirements
 - Python 3.13.4*